eolementhe/guide/guide.md

 The search and replace feature only works on `.txt` files.
 It allows you to search for all occurrences corresponding to your search and then replace them with a single click :

-Click on magnifying glass icon :
+Click on search icon :

 ![workflow-search-and-replace](images/workflow-search-and-replace.png)